bricelam/bricelam.github.io/_posts/2014-09-14-migrations-on-k.md

 ---
 layout: post
-title: Entity Framework 7 Migrations in ASP.NET vNext
+title: Entity Framework 7 Migrations in ASP.NET 5
 tags: entity-framework
 ---

-One of the [new platforms][1] that we're targeting in Entity Framework 7 is [ASP.NET vNext][2].
+One of the [new platforms][1] that we're targeting in Entity Framework 7 is [ASP.NET 5][2].
 With this new platform comes a new set of challenges for how we enable the Migrations commands.
 Ever since Entity Framework 4.3, we've provided a set of PowerShell commands that could be run in Visual Studio from [NuGet's Package Manager Console][3].
 However, that won't help you if you're developing on OSX where neither PowerShell nor Visual Studio are available.
 This